-EDITOR’s NOTE: This article is adapted from Joined at the Heart, a 2015 memoir about love and resilience, by Pete and Erin Morris Huttlinger.
+EDITOR’S NOTE: This article is adapted from Joined at the Heart, a 2015 memoir about love and resilience, by Pete and Erin Morris Huttlinger.
 In this November 2015 article from Acoustic Guitar magazine, the award-winning fingerstyle guitarist recalled the challenges of recovering from an earlier stroke and end-stage heart failure.
 Through hard work and determination, he regained many of his abilities and went on to offer not just music, but inspiration for those in recovery from physical and emotional distress.
-On January 15, 2016, Pete died of a fatal stroke.
+On January 15, 2016, he died of a stroke.

 On November 3, 2010, I suffered a massive stroke.
 I awakened to find I was completely paralyzed on the entire right side of my body and couldn’t speak.

 Thankfully my wife, Erin, was there.
 She recognized the signs of a stroke and immediately called 911.
 The doctors operated and my recovery began.
 It was a very slow process.
 My right hand, which used to be stellar and would obey my every command, failed me completely.
 I found that I was unable to do an upstroke with a flat pick.
 I could not write nor could I feed myself with my right hand.

 Then just six months later, I suffered end-stage heart failure.
 My days were numbered.

 I was life-flighted to Houston, Texas, where I had a heart pump implanted and spent the next four months in recovery—all without playing the guitar.
 Add all the time up and you’re getting close to a year without any meaningful guitar playing from me.